Selling or purchasing a private rental property

 The landlord must inform a prospective tenant before entering into a lease agreement if they have advertised, or intend to advertise the rented property for sale or if there is an existing sales agency agreement.

 Selling a property during a lease agreement

-If the property is sold - a contract of sale is entered into - the landlord must, as soon as possible after the contract is made advise the tenant of the name of the purchaser and the date from which rent is to be paid to them.
+If the property is sold, as soon as possible after a contract of sale is entered into, the landlord must advise the tenant of the name of the purchaser and the date from which rent is to be paid to them.
 At least 14 days written notice must be given.

-The tenant can terminate the tenancy if the landlord did not tell them of their intention to sell and they entered into a contract of sale within two months after the start of the lease agreement.
+The tenant can give the landlord a notice to terminate the tenancy (form 4A) (209.2 KB PDF) if the landlord did not tell them of their intention to sell and they entered into a contract of sale within two months after the start of the lease agreement.

 If the landlord wants to sell a rental property they can show the property to prospective purchasers.
-They may enter the property to do this no more than twice every seven days, or at a time previously arranged with the agreement of the tenant.
-If an agreement can't be reached the landlord would need to give reasonable notice specifying a time between 8.00 am and 8.00 pm on any day other than a Sunday or public holiday.
+They may enter the property to do this no more than twice every seven days, or at a time previously arranged by agreement with the tenant.
+If an agreement can't be reached, the landlord would need to give reasonable notice specifying a time between 8.00 am and 8.00 pm on any day other than a Sunday or public holiday.

 What may be considered reasonable depends on the circumstances of everyone affected by the sale.

 For sale signs

 A for sale sign can be put up at the property unless the tenant can demonstrate that it would interfere with their reasonable peace, comfort or privacy.

 The landlord may take photographs or video footage to advertise a property for sale.
 The tenant can refuse to have their personal possessions photographed or videoed.
 A photograph of an area not identifying the tenant's possessions is acceptable.